Firecul/WME-Full-Image-Viewer/README.md

 ## 💡 Potential Future Improvements

-- Multi-image navigation **inside the popup** (in sync with WME’s prev/next buttons).
+- Multi-image navigation inside the popup, synced with WME’s built-in arrows.
-- Keyboard arrow support (← / →) for cycling images directly in the popup.
+- Keyboard shortcuts (← / →) for cycling images in the popup.
-- Optional automatic filename formatting (e.g. include place name + date).
+- Smarter filenames (e.g. include place name + date).

 ---

 ## 🛠 Troubleshooting

-- If the **"View Full Image"** button doesn’t appear, refresh WME and check that the userscript is enabled in Tampermonkey.
+- If the **"View Full Image"** button doesn’t appear, refresh WME and ensure the userscript is enabled in Tampermonkey.
-- If downloads save without an extension, check that your browser supports Tampermonkey’s `GM_xmlhttpRequest` API (all modern ones do).
+- If downloads save without an extension, check your browser supports Tampermonkey’s `GM_xmlhttpRequest` API (all modern browsers do).

 ---